DimitryDushkin/DimitryDushkin.github.io/posts/rxjs_example.md

 image: /img/for_posts/rxjs_example/cover.png
 ---

-There are certain tasks for which RxJS is ideally suited.
+There are certain tasks for which RxJS (and overall reactive programming paradigm) is ideally suited.
 One such task is combining multiple "streams" of events to create a particular gesture.
-In this article, we will step-by-step write a universal React hook that allows attaching a movement gesture to any HTML element.
+In this article, we will step-by-step write an universal React hook that allows attaching a movement gesture to any HTML element.

 ## Why Choose These Approaches